Muk007/k8s-apps/README.md

 ### Step 1: Create the `argocd` Namespace

-Before proceeding with the installation, you need to create the `argocd` namespace in your Kubernetes cluster.
-Run the following command:
+Before proceeding with the installation, you need to create the `argocd` namespace in your Kubernetes cluster using below command

 ```bash
 kubectl create namespace argocd